Possessium/Possessium/README.md

 3️⃣ I'm still learning to be specialized on the 3Cs of game development.

-🛠️ All the work I did and do are on my [Website](https://hugo-guerquin.com/).
+🛠️ All my work past and present are on my [Website](https://hugo-guerquin.com/).

 🖋️ Feel free to message me on [Twitter](https://twitter.com/HGuerquin) or on Discord --> Possessium#0619 , I reply fast !